The best family bike rides in the Lake District, Cumbria

 Langdale Valley Cycle route takes in some of the most iconic scenery in the Lake District.
 The entire there and back cycle route is more suited for older kids riding geared bikes as it has a couple of hills.

-The real attraction on this route is the stop off at a wonderful vegetarian café called Chesters By the River - be aware of their early-ish closing times though to avoid disappointment.
+The real attraction on this route is the stop off at a wonderful vegetarian café called Chesters By the River.
 There are also places in Elterwater village if you can't make the entire distance or are a confirmed carnivore.

 If you're taking this option you can continue on to the last little bit to the café, which also passes a waterfall viewing point (please note this last stretch is not fully accessible for wheelchairs).